heuberg/myconvert/docs/README.md

 # MyConvert
 **A flexible Android (unit-)conversion app.**

-Download the latest APK-file to install the app on your Android device: [Version 1.0](../release/MyConvert-v1.0_com.github.heuberg.myconvert.apk)
+Download the latest APK-file to install the app on your Android device: [Version 1.1](../releases/latest)

 ## Features
-* Simple design
+* Simple design, intuitive UI
 * No ads, no spying
 * Have just the conversions you need
-* Define your own conversions (simple XML-based definitions)
+* Define your own conversions (simple XML-based)
-* Download others' conversion definitions
+* Download and import others' conversion definitions
 * Conversions can be grouped in categories
 * Edit mode to edit definitions from within the app
 * Duplicate conversion definitions (&rarr; rapid creation of new ones)
 * Backup all definitions
+* You may even share your definition files

 ## Usage
 Conversion definitions are stored in XML files in the app's external storage directory (something like Android/data/com.github.heuberg.myconversion/files/).
 The app loads all XML files in this directory at startup time.
 For first time usage you have to put some conversion definition files there.
+As of version 1.1 you can use the app\'s **importer** to not have to put your downloaded definition files there manually: using your device\'s filemanager just *share* (aka *Send via*) the downloaded definition files with the *MyConvert-Importer*.

 ## Conversion definitions
 You can find conversion definition files [here](definitions.md) or you *duplicate* the default converion (which creates an according file) and edit it via *Edit mode* or an appropriate XML-editor.
 Check out existing files to find out how to define new conversions.

 ### Example of a simple conversion definition
 ```xml
     <?xml version="1.0" encoding="UTF-8"?>